buckyroberts/thenewboston-API/README.md

 ## All majors

-`/v1/majors/` - Returns an array of all majors.
+`/v1/majors/` - returns an array of all majors.

 request:
 ```